WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 [//]: # (OPM - https://www.washingtonpost.com/news/federal-eye/wp/2015/07/09/hack-of-security-clearance-system-affected-21-5-million-people-federal-authorities-say/?utm\_term=.e5301c5c6f53)
 [//]: # (OPM - https://en.wikipedia.org/wiki/Office\_of\_Personnel\_Management\_data\_breach)

-### Principle 2: Biometrics Should Never Be Stored on a Blockchain
+### Principle 2: Biometric Data Should Never Be Stored on a Blockchain

 Blockchains are one of the most popular and well-tested decentralized tools for storing data on the internet.
 They have already become a prime